 - Remove from the heat and enjoy!

 Make this into a delicious Sofritas Bowl with steamed kale, brown rice, and plantains and topped with fresh cabbage, cilantro, avocado, and lime.
 Wow!
-It's delicious and satisfying.
+It's tasty and satisfying.

-We hope you love this copycat Chipotle sofritas as much as we do.
+This Chipotle copycat sofritas is one of our favorite tofu recipes, and we hope you enjoy it too.
 Please rate and leave a comment below.
 Be sure to share a picture on Instagram and tag us @danielsplaterecipes so we can see your creation!

 Sofritas (VEGAN, OIL FREE)